 • Grubhub+ Student: Unlimited free delivery on all meals (for deliveries over $12)

 • Calm: 3-month free subscription.
-Afterward, you’ll only have to pay $8.99 for a year subscription (a $69.99 value)
+Afterward, you’ll only have to pay $8.99 for a year subscription (a $69.99 value).

-• CourseHero: One month free and 24/7 homework help.
+• CourseHero: One month of free 24/7 homework help.
 Then it’ll be $9.95 per month (normally $24.99 per month)

 Check out all the Amazon Prime member benefits that await you.

-Subscription Discounts for College Students
+Free Subscription for College Students

-4. Manage your money for free with You Need a Budget (YNAB).
+3. Manage your money for free with You Need a Budget (YNAB).

 When money’s tight, a service like You Need a Budget (YNAB) can be super helpful.
 YNAB is a personal finance service that syncs with your bank account and helps you learn better spending habits, saving, and more.